VVUQ · Module 9 of 10

 Worked example 1: calibrating a parameter

 A linear model F = k·x is calibrated to the data (1, 2.1), (2, 3.9), (3, 6.2) by least squares.
-Find the best-fit parameter k.
+Find the best-fit parameter k and its standard uncertainty.

 - Given / findF = k·x, data (1, 2.1), (2, 3.9), (3, 6.2).
-Find k.
+Find k and u(k).

-- EquationsΣ(xF) = 1(2.1) + 2(3.9) + 3(6.2) = 28.5Σ(x2) = 1 + 4 + 9 = 14
+- EquationsΣ(xF) = 1(2.1) + 2(3.9) + 3(6.2) = 28.5Σ(x2) = 1 + 4 + 9 = 14u(k) = √(s2/Σx2)

 - CheckThe fit gives F ≈ 2.036x, close to each data point (2.04, 4.07, 6.11 versus 2.1, 3.9, 6.2).
-The small residuals give a parameter uncertainty used in prediction.
+For this proportional model the relative slope uncertainty carries directly to the relative output, giving uparam = 0.0191 used in the prediction of Worked Example 2.

 Worked example 2: the uncertainty of a prediction